refractionPOINT/lce_doc/docs/lc-comms.md

 # Comms: Operations at Scale

 Comms is designed to enable teams to respond to detections in real-time.
 It is not a SIEM and can most easily be described as Slack for incident responders.
-It is built close to the metal and provides full visibility of the actions your team is taking to mitigate any threats.
+It is built close to the metal and provides full visibility of the actions your team is taking to mitigate any threats across all organizations you have access to.

 When a detection happens a Room is generated for your team to assign ownership, assess indicators of compromise, and issue commands.
 Rich linking of entities allows your team to observe trends across multiple detections: like an endpoint with several detected threats, or a common detection popping up on several boxes.
 Navigate between them easily or merge rooms together to create a shared context for complex emerging issues.